What is your professional background?

 How do you dream about Solvay's future?

-I dream that Solvay will become a vertically integrated composite materials manufacturer, leader in the markets it serves, and that the structures for the oil and gas industry, as well as for aviation and automotive, are mostly composed of our materials.
+I dream that Solvay will become a vertically integrated composite materials manufacturer, and leader in the markets it serves.
+I wish the structures for the oil and gas industry, as well as for aerospace and automotive, are mostly composed of our solutions based on composite materials.